timescale/docs.timescale.com-content/getting-started/installation-docker.md

 above `docker run` command should now include some additional argument such as `-v /your/data/dir:/var/lib/postgresql/data`.

-This command is also included as [docker-run.sh][] in the `scripts/` of our github repo, which saves the data to `$PWD/data` and also includes additional `-c` flags we recommend for memory settings, etc.

 Note that creating a new container (`docker run`) will also create a new volume unless an existing data volume is reused by reference via the -v parameter (e.g., `-v VOLUME_ID:/var/lib/postgresql/data`).
 Existing